Anti-fascist Assembly for the National Liberation of Macedonia: Significance

 The first session was opened with the anthem of the Internal Macedonian Revolutionary Organization (IMRO) - "Rise up dayspring of the freedom" and the unofficial Yugoslav anthem - "Hey, Slavs".
-The Assembly issued a Manifesto which described Vardar Macedonia's position under the old Yugoslavia as that of a colony and declared 'brotherhood and unity' with the other Yugoslav people.
+The Assembly issued a Manifesto which described Vardar Macedonia's position under the old Yugoslavia as that of a colony and declared 'brotherhood and unity' with the other Yugoslav peoples.
 It also stated its support for the equality of all nationalities in Macedonia and called on Albanians, Turks and Vlachs to join the national liberation struggle.
-A call for the "unification of the whole Macedonian people", i.e., in the whole of the geographical region of Macedonia, was also made.
+A call for the "unification of the whole Macedonian people" across the entire region of Macedonia was made.
 Panko Brashnarov, a former member of IMRO and oldest member, chaired the inaugural meeting, and Metodija Andonov-Čento was elected as president.
 Both wanted greater independence for the future republic.
 They saw joining Yugoslavia as a form of second Serbian dominance over Macedonia and preferred membership in a Balkan Federation or else complete independence. Čento and partly Brashnarov clashed with Svetozar Vukmanović-Tempo, Josip Broz Tito's envoy to Macedonia.
 One of the contributors in the Assembly was Kiro Gligorov, the future first President of the Republic of Macedonia.
-According to some researchers the first session was manipulated by pro-Yugoslav representatives, and the number of present delegates is disputed.
+According to Bulgarian researchers the first session was manipulated by pro-Yugoslav representatives, and the number of present delegates is disputed.

 Developments

 In early September, Nazi Germany briefly sought to establish a puppet state called independent Macedonia.
 However, the state was de facto not established due to the lack of any military support.
 Despite this, it was declared by Macedonian right nationalists on 8 September.
-After Bulgaria switched sides in the war on September 9, the Bulgarian 5th Army stationed in Macedonia moved back to the old borders of Bulgaria.
+After Bulgaria switched sides in the war on 9 September, the Bulgarian 5th Army stationed in Macedonia moved back to the old borders of Bulgaria.
 In early October the newly formed Bulgarian People's Army together with the Red Army reentered occupied Yugoslavia.
 The Germans were driven off from Vardar Macedonia in late November by the Bulgarian Army with the help of Macedonian Partisans.

 Second session

 ASNOM became officially operational in December, shortly after the German retreat from Skopje.
-During this session, Lazar Koliševski, the new leader of the Communist Party of Macedonia, was declared the first deputy of Čento in the ASNOM presidency during the second session of this assembly on 28–31 December.
+During this session, Lazar Koliševski, the new leader of the Communist Party of Macedonia, was declared the first deputy to Čento in the ASNOM presidency during the second session of this assembly on 28–31 December.
 In September 1944, Koliševski, who was a prisoner, was freed by the new Bulgarian pro-communist government.
-At the same session, a decision was taken a tribunal to be created, that will judge "the collaborators of the occupiers who have panned the Macedonian name and the Macedonian national honor".
+At the same session, a decision was taken for a tribunal to be created that would judge "the collaborators of the occupiers who have panned the Macedonian name and the Macedonian national honor".